ThatTom/Airdeck/README.md

 * [ExtPlaneJs](https://github.com/wadedos/ExtPlaneJs)
 * [node-elgato-stream-deck](https://github.com/Lange/node-elgato-stream-deck)

+### Aircraft Panel

+Each Aircraft that you want to create a panel for requires a .json file which will include the individual folders, each keys specification and the configuration for the aircraft as well.
+Below is a basic example of the required structure and a full version can be found here.

 ### Included Airdeck Functions

 Airdeck currently includes 6 functions in total these are: Single, Single Hold, Dual, Dual Varible, Folder and Aircraft.
 Each has it's own function to allow for full customisation.